On what grounds may I make a complaint?

 (a) the complaint is invalid, and

-(b) the assessment review board must dismiss the complaint.
+(b) the panel must dismiss the complaint.

 The reasons for filing a complaint must accompany the complaint form.
 The complainant must: